cityofaustin/digital-services-style-guide/_words/make-hemingway-proud.md

 * Use active voice.
     * “The mayor held a community input meeting.”
 NOT “A community input meeting was held by the mayor.”

+Use the [Hemingway app](http://www.hemingwayapp.com/) or [Grammarly](https://www.grammarly.com/) to help you write plainly.
 Learn more about federal government [plain language standards](http://www.plainlanguage.gov/) and [content guide](https://pages.18f.gov/content-guide/).

 ### Create Smart Structure
 Reading online is a very different experience than reading print.
 It is important to structure content so it’s easy for users to digest.